Malik Kafur's invasion of the Pandya kingdom: March to the Pandya country

 Malik Kafur started his march towards the Pandya territory (called Ma'bar in Muslim chronicles) from Dwarasamudra on 10 March 1311, and reached the Pandya frontier five days later.
 The Delhi courtier Amir Khusrau mentions that, during this march, the Delhi army covered a difficult terrain, where sharp stones tore horse hoofs, and the soldiers had to sleep on ground "more uneven than a camel's back" at night.

 According to the 14th century chronicler Isami, the defeated Hoysala King Ballala guided the Delhi army during the plunder of the Pandya territories.
 However, historian Banarsi Prasad Saksena doubts this claim, as it does not appear in the contemporary writings of Khusrau.

 Isami states that the Delhi army relied on a reconnaissance unit to explore the Pandya territory.
-This unit included leading generals such as Bahram Kara, Katla Nihang, Mahmud Sartiha, and Abachi.
+This unit included leading generals such as Bahram Kara, Katla Nihang, Mahmud Sartiha, and Abachi..
 Every day, one of these generals would lead the reconnaissance party to visit an area of the Pandya territory, supported by a few people who knew the local language.
 One day, Abachi, who was a Mongol commander, decided to join the Pandya service, and even thought of killing Kafur.
 He got in touch with some people who promised to take him to the Pandya king.
 While marching towards the Pandya king's residence, his contingent came into conflict with a body of Pandya troops.
 Abachi asked his interpreter to communicate his intent to the Pandya troops, but the Pandya contingent suddenly attacked them and the interpreter was killed by an arrow.
 Abachi had to retreat and rejoin Malik Kafur.
-When Malik Kafur came to know about Abachi's activities, he had Abachi imprisoned.
+When Kafur came to know about Abachi's activities, he had Abachi imprisoned.
 Later, Alauddin had Abachi executed in Delhi, which prompted Mongol nobles to conspire against him, ultimately leading to the 1311 massacre of Mongols.

 Khusrau states that the Pandya territory was protected by a high mountain, but there were two passes on either side of the mountain.
 He names these passes as Tarmali and Tabar, which can be identified with Tharamangalam and Thoppur.
-The Delhi army marched through these passes, and then encamped on the banks of a river (probably Kaveri).
+The Delhi army marched through these passes, and then encamped on the banks of a river (probably the Kaveri).
 Next, the invaders captured a fort, which Khusrau calls "Mardi".
 According to Banarsi Prasad Saksena, Khusrau uses "Mardi" as an antonym of "namardi" (Persian for "impotence"), to characterize the fort's defenders.
 The Delhi army massacred the inhabitants of Mardi.